ThinhNguyen168/Lecture_safe_navigation_with_polytopes/README.md

 Paper:

-Ngoc Thinh Nguyen, et al. B-spline path planner for safe navigation of mobile robots, in 2021 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), pp. 316-322, 2021.
+Ngoc Thinh Nguyen, et al. B-spline path planner for safe navigation of mobile robots, in Proceedings of 2021 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), pp. 316-322, 2021.